t97lee/VapourPressureGraph/README.md

 ### Things to update:

-- Refactoring code into classes and to be more read-able.
+- Refactoring code into classes and to be more readable.